open-quantum-safe/oqs-demos/openssh/USAGE.md

 For a list of all signature and key exchange algorithms see [here](https://github.com/open-quantum-safe/openssh#supported-algorithms).
 Be aware that there is a limitation of what algorithms are enabled in PQS-OpenSSH per default, more information in the section **Enabling additional PQC algorithms** below.
 It is recommended to only use the hybrid variants to maintain established classical security.
 The post-quantum safe algorithms have not yet received enough confidence to be relied on as the only security mechanism.

-The image's default key exchange algorithm is `ecdh-nistp384-kyber-1024-sha384@openquantumsafe.org`.
-For host and identity key (authentication) algorithms `ssh-p256-dilithium2` is used.
+The image's default key exchange algorithm is `ecdh-nistp384-kyber-768-sha384`.
+For host and identity keys (server and client authentication, respectively) algorithms `ssh-ecdsa-nistp384-dilithium3` and `ssh-ecdsa-nistp384-picnicL3FS` are used.
 Those algorithms may be changed by adjusting the files `ssh_config` and `sshd_config` respectively.

 **In `ssh_config` (client side)**
 - `KexAlgorithms`: Comma-separated list of enabled key-exchange algorithms.
 Priority given by order.
 Names according to [this KEX naming scheme](https://github.com/open-quantum-safe/openssh#key-exchange).